 In the wild, alocasia are accustomed to growing under trees with large canopies.
 While these canopies typically blot out lots of light, quite a bit of the sun’s light still shines through; so alocasias like to have bright light, but not direct light.

 Like most tropical plants, alocasia likes to be near enough to a bright window to reap the benefits of sunlight, but not in the direct path of the day’s harshest rays.
-Too much light will burn the leaves of darker types of alocasias.
+Too much light will burn the leaves of darker types of alocasias such as Alocasia Black Velvet.
 Try placing in a bright room with filtered light for best growth results.

 Like all other tubers, alocasia doesn’t like its bulbs wet for long periods of time.
 This actually causes lots of problems, such as root rot and bulb loss.
 When the bulb of an alocasia dies, the plant itself dies.
 Prevent overwatering by only using pots with good drainage.